Authorities investigating abandoned rollover crash in Summerland

 SUMMERLAND, Calif. - The California Highway Patrol is investigating an abandoned rollover crash in Summerland.

-CHP closed the number 1 lane for about an hour while a tow truck removed the vehicle from the center divider.
+CHP closed the number one lane for about an hour while a tow truck removed the vehicle from the center divider.

-Crews are on scene cleaning up the wreckage.
-The driver has yet to be found.
+Crews cleaned up the wreckage and authorities still haven't been able to find the driver.

 Anyone with information is urged to contact CHP Santa Barbara at 805-967-1234.